F

 An Overview of Cost of Living in Bel Air North, MD

-If you prioritize affordability when seeking a new place to live, Bel Air North may not be your ideal choice, as it ranks among the most expensive locations in the entire United States.
-A very small amount of areas exhibit a cost of living at least 20% higher than the national average, and unfortunately, Bel Air North falls into this category, which may not align with your preferences for a budget-friendly living environment.
+The cost of living in Bel Air North is among the highest in the country, making it a very expensive place to live.
+Only a small fraction of regions boast a cost of living that is at least 20% higher than the national average, and regrettably, Bel Air North falls into this category, which may not be suitable for those seeking an economically favorable living environment.

 When it comes to the cost of living in Bel Air North, housing costs are a real heavyweight, often hogging a significant chunk of your earnings.
 Sadly, in this area, housing expenses for both buying and renting were 83.5% more expensive compared to your average city.
 That means you'll be shelling out more for homes, rents, mortgage rates and insurance.